sujith-eag/vu-library/docs/java/java_core/05_arrays/02_for_each_strings.md

 ____

-You can concatenate (join together) two strings using the + operator.
+Two strings can be be concatenated using the + operator.
 ```java
 String str1 = "One";
 String str2 = "Two";
 String str3 = "Three";
 String str4 = str1 + str2 + str3;
 ```
-initializes str4 with the string "OneTwoThree".
+initializes `str4` with the string `OneTwoThree`.

+>[!important]
-The equals( ) method compares the character sequences of two String objects for equality.
+>The `equals( )` method compares the character sequences of two String objects for equality.
 Applying the == to two String references simply determines whether the two references refer to the same object.

-___

-#### Arrays of strings
+## Arrays of strings

 ```java
 // Demonstrate String arrays.